MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 ### Ways to reduce sort and hash operations or the grant size

 - Keep [statistics](/sql/relational-databases/statistics/statistics) up to date.
 This fundamental step, which improves performance for queries on many levels, ensures that the query optimizer has the most accurate information when selecting query plans.
 SQL Server determines what size to request for its memory grant based on statistics.
 Out-of-date statistics can cause overestimation or underestimation of the grant request and thus lead to an unnecessarily high grant request or to spilling results to disk, respectively.
 Ensure that [auto-update statistics](/sql/t-sql/statements/alter-database-transact-sql-set-options#auto_update_statistics) is enabled in your databases and/or keep statics updated with [UPDATE STATISTICS](/sql/t-sql/statements/update-statistics-transact-sql) or [sp_updatestats](/sql/relational-databases/system-stored-procedures/sp-updatestats-transact-sql).
 - Reduce the number of rows coming from tables.
 If you use a more restrictive WHERE filter or a JOIN and reduce the number of rows, a subsequent sort in the query plan gets to order or aggregate a smaller result set.
 A smaller intermediate result set requires less working set memory.
-This is a general rule that developers can follow not only for saving working set memory but to also reduce CPU and I/O. This step isn't always possible and if well-written and resource-efficient queries are already in place, this guideline has been met.
+This is a general rule that developers can follow not only for saving working set memory but also to reduce CPU and I/O. This step isn't always possible, and if well-written and resource-efficient queries are already in place, this guideline has been met.
 - Create indexes on join columns to aid merge joins.
 The intermediate operations in a query plan are affected by the indexes on the underlying table.
 For example, if a table has no index on a join column, and a merge join is found to be the most cost-efficient join operator, all the rows from that table have to be sorted before the join is performed.
-If instead an index exists on the column, a sort operation can be eliminated.
+If, instead, an index exists on the column, a sort operation can be eliminated.
 - Create indexes to help avoid hash operations.
-Commonly, basic query tuning starts with checking if your queries have appropriate indexes to help them reduce reads, minimize or eliminate large sorts or hash operations where possible.
+Commonly, basic query tuning starts with checking if your queries have appropriate indexes to help them reduce reads and minimize or eliminate large sorts or hash operations where possible.
 Hash joins are commonly selected to process large, unsorted, and nonindexed inputs.
 Creating indexes may change this optimizer strategy and speed up data retrieval.
 For assistance in creating indexes, see [Database Engine Tuning Advisor](/sql/relational-databases/performance/database-engine-tuning-advisor) and [Tune nonclustered indexes with missing index suggestions](/sql/relational-databases/indexes/tune-nonclustered-missing-index-suggestions).
-- Use Columnstore indexes where appropriate for aggregation queries that use GROUP BY.
-Analytics queries that deal with very large rowsets and typically perform group by aggregations may need large memory chunks to get work done.
-If an index isn't available that provides ordered results, a sort is automatically introduced in query plan.
-A sort on a very large result may lead to an expensive memory grant.
+- Use `Columnstore` indexes where appropriate for aggregation queries that use `GROUP BY`.
+Analytics queries that deal with very large rowsets and typically perform "group by" aggregations may need large memory chunks to get work done.
+If an index isn't available that provides ordered results, a sort is automatically introduced in the query plan.
+A sort of a very large result may lead to an expensive memory grant.
-- Remove the ORDER BY if you don't need it.
+- Remove the `ORDER BY` if you don't need it.
 In cases where results are streamed to an application that sorts the results in its own way or allows the user to modify the order of the data viewed, you don't need to perform a sort on the SQL Server side.
 Just stream the data out to the application in the order the server produces it and let the end user sort it on their own.
 Reporting applications like Power BI or Reporting Services are examples of such applications that allow end users to sort their data.
 - Consider, albeit cautiously, the use of a [LOOP JOIN](/sql/t-sql/queries/hints-transact-sql-query#-loop--merge--hash--join) hint when joins exist in a T-SQL query.
 This technique may avoid hash or merge joins that use memory grants.
 However, this option is only suggested as a last resort because forcing a join might lead to a significantly slower query.
 Stress test your workload to ensure this is an option.
 In some cases, a nested loop join may not even be an option.
-In this case, SQL Server may fail with error MSSQLSERVER_8622 - `Query processor could not produce a query plan because of the hints defined in this query`.
+In this case, SQL Server may fail with error MSSQLSERVER_8622, "Query processor could not produce a query plan because of the hints defined in this query."

 ### Memory grant query hint